 Even though my tent has a cotton canvas canopy and billowing cotton screens, you can hardly call it a tent.

-It’s huge and luxuriously decked out with custom-made teak furniture and lavish soft furnishings such as rugs and bronze pots.
+It’s huge and richly decked out with custom-made teak furniture and lavish soft furnishings such as rugs and bronze pots.

 There are separate areas for sleeping, bathing and dressing.
 There’s a large day bed and a very comfortable king-sized bed.

 It has everything you’d expect in a resort room, including writing desk, table and chairs, vanity unit and a wardrobe.

 The bathroom has a shower and a sunken bathtub.
 And there’s hot water.